ElmerCSC/elmerfem/elmerice/Solvers/Documentation/README.md

 # Providing documentation for ElmerIce Solvers

-Github already render .md files but do not support math You can generate .pdf using e.g. pandoc
+Github already render .md files but do not support math very well.
+You can generate .pdf using e.g. pandoc.

 To generate the doucumentation of the adjoint method run:
 > pandoc -d MakeDoc_Adjoint.yml